trumpf-code/Trumpf.Coparoo.Playwright/PATTERN.md

 Summed up, using Controls Objects in your code can dramatically improve readability and shrink code size.

 ## Finally, what are Root Objects?
 Root Objects are *classes* that wrap the root node of the DOM, hence essentially a *browser tab* that display the web page under test.
 In contrast to Page and Controls Objects they have no parent in the DOM, nor can they be navigated to, or clicked.
 Instead, a Root Object has things like
-- a driver from which every search for a page or control objects initially starts,
+- a page instance from which every search for page or control objects initially starts,
 - a class to configure settings fitting all page and control objects, and
 - an address that can be opened in a browser via calls to the `Open()` and `Close()` methods.